menu icon

 This is a picture of a small dutch oven with two roasted cornish hens.

-Roasted Cornish Hens are my latest obsession.
-They are so unbelievably delicious and so incredibly juicy, that I continue to kick myself for not trying them sooner.
-And, what's better?
-They cook in under an hour!
+Roasted Cornish Hens are so unbelievably delicious and so incredibly juicy, that I continue to kick myself for not trying them sooner.
+It's like a weeknight mini roast chicken and they cook in under an hour!

-Roasted Cornish Hens are simple enough to serve for a cozy weeknight dinner, but I love to make these for the holiday season.
-Sometimes I just do not feel like wrangling a massive turkey and everything that entails.
-It can be a bit much with everything else going on during the busiest time of year.
+Roasted cornish hens with herbs and spices are simple enough to serve for a cozy weeknight dinner, but I also love to make these for the holiday season.

 They're perfect for smaller get-togethers and dinner parties with friends.
 Roasted Cornish Hens are also great for those relaxing, romantic dinners at home when going out just doesn't sound that great.
 They're simple, elegant, and they turn out phenomenal each and every time.